nestofsaws/comics/Readme.md

 **Class attributes**

-*Search*
->Applied to a FORM tag.
-A templated query link to search for issues matching specified criteria.
-The element must be set to FORM.method="get".

 *PeriodicalSeries*
 >Applied to a FORM tag.
 A templated query link to search for titles matching specified criteria.
 The element must be set to FORM.method="get".